Hannah Slarks

 Education

 She appears in the High Court and County Court on disputes between students and Universities.
-She regularly acts in the High Court and First Tier Tribunals on matters arising from EHC plans.
-She works on exclusions and admissions appeals.
+She regularly acts in the Administrative Court and First Tier Tribunals on matters arising from EHC plans and exclusions.

-Hannah is particularly sought after for her expertise in the handling of allegations of sexual misconduct against students and teachers.
+Hannah has particular expertise in the handling of allegations of sexual misconduct against students and teachers.
 She conducts sensitive investigations on behalf of institutions, and acts for institutions and families in internal and court proceedings arising from these allegations.
+She has also appeared in litigation on this issue at an appellate level.

-Hannah also frequently acts in cases concerning trans rights in educational settings.
+Hannah also regularly acts in cases concerning freedom of speech and trans rights in educational settings.

 Examples of her work include:

-Acting as sole counsel in this important judicial review regarding how childcare providers work around the early years free entitlement funding rules.
+Acted sole counsel in this important judicial review regarding how childcare providers work around the early years free entitlement funding rules using “top up fees”.

 R (XYZ) v City University